0 Part Course |

 • The sale of distressed debt as a means of exit for the borrower

-• Strategies for dealing with the Non Serviceable element of the distressed loan, including, PIK, Warrants, Debt to Asset Swaps, Debt to Equity Swaps etc and the advantages and disadvantages of each.
+• Strategies for dealing with the Non-Serviceable element of the distressed loan, including PIK, Warrants, Debt to Asset Swaps, Debt to Equity Swaps, etc: advantages and disadvantages of each

-• Workshop: During this session we will examine how to calculate the Serviceable element of the distressed debt from recovery cash flows.
-We will also assess a case study of how a Bank decided to refinance the distressed loan and the decisions that led to its action regarding the treatment of the Non Serviceable element of the loan.
+• Workshop: Examine how to calculate the serviceable element of the distressed debt from recovery cash flows.
+We will also assess a case study of how a bank decided to refinance the distressed loan and the decisions that led to its action regarding the treatment of the Non-Serviceable element of the loan.

-Session 7 - Restructuring the corporate loan – Amend and Extend not Extend and Pretend and the importance of the Operating and Financial Restructuring
+Session 7 - Restructuring the Corporate Loan: Amend and Extend, Not Extend and Pretend & the Importance of the Operating and Financial Restructuring

 • Assessing when the corporate client can and cannot be saved - Identifying the need to take action

-• The importance of the Operating Restructuring to improve company performance longer term and why it should precede the Financial Restructuring
+• The importance of the Operating Restructuring to improve company performance in the long term, and why it should precede the Financial Restructuring

 • The importance of managing the actions of other bilateral lenders – the concept of Automatic Stay and Standstill